-Q: What is the application, selection, and move-in process for the affordable units being offered in Liberty Woods?
+Q: What is the application, selection, and move-in process for the affordable units being offered at Larkwood?

 A: The process is essentially a two-step process.
 The following pages explain each step in greater detail.

 The first steps all involve qualifying for the Affordable Housing Program and being given a position on the Waiting Lists.